rydmike/rydmike.github.io/talo.md

 current stage, but below is a short summary and backstory of TALO and Flutter.
 Our resources are a bit limited when it comes to TALO's development, so while it is progressing, it is a bit of a slow burn at the moment.
 We are currently looking for investors and partners to help us speed up the development.
-If you want to contact us regarding TALO, my [Twitter DM's](https://twitter.com/RydMike) are open.
+If you want to contact us regarding TALO, my [Twitter direct messages](https://twitter.com/RydMike) are open.

 <img src="https://rydmike.com/assets/mr2_round400_tr.png?raw=true" alt="rydmike" width="200"/>